Best Dog Water Bottles of 2026

 Using the treat trick to introduce Molly and Buttercup to the Every Yay Stainless Steel Water Dispenser, a new water bottle for them.
 Photo courtesy Sara Kruglinski.

-To determine leak resistance, we filled and drained the attached bowls for the bottles and measured how much water was wasted or not able to drain back into the bottle.
+To determine leak resistance, we filled and drained the attached bowls for the bottles and measured how much water was wasted or did not drain back into the bottles.
 Leak resistance was also based on how wet the bowl was after draining and how wet your hands would get after giving your dog water.

-We also tested the durability of these bottles with repeated use on walks over two months of testing and regular use, with repeated washing between uses.
+We also tested the durability of these bottles through repeated use on walks over two months, with regular use and repeated washing between uses.

 Why you should trust us / About the author